gramineproject/gramine/Documentation/devel/encfiles.rst

 There are several reasons for this decoupling:

 - Historical reason -- to ease the porting effort from Intel SGX SDK.
+- Sharing of bug fixes -- if a bug is fixed in Intel SGX SDK, it can be easily applied in Gramine, and vice versa.
 - Reusability -- the encrypted-files code can be used as-is in stand-alone tools like :program:`gramine-sgx-pf-crypt`.
 - Crypto reviews -- the encrypted-files code is the only place that directly uses crypto algorithms, which facilitates crypto/security review efforts.

 The application code is *not* aware of encrypted files.
-Applications treat encrypted files just like regular files, e.g. apps open file descriptors (FDs), duplicate them, perform I/O operations on files and then close the FDs.
+Applications treat encrypted files just like regular files, e.g., apps open file descriptors (FDs), duplicate them, perform I/O operations on files and then close the FDs.
 Gramine intercepts such system calls, creates handles for FDs, consults the manifest file to learn that these handles are encrypted-files' handles, attaches inodes